ttscience/translated/README.md

 ### Basic usage

-Processing translation data is done behind the curtains.
+Processing localization data is done behind the curtains.
 The user can focus on using the entries:

 ``` r